samuelgozi/firebase-firestore-lite/README.md

 // Delete a document.
 tx.delete('users/george');

-// Now lets commit them.
+// Now let's commit them.
 This one is asynchronous and does
 // indeed make the request.
 try {
 	await tx.commit();